 Appointments and Affiliations

-- Assistant Research Professor in the Department of Mechanical Engineering and Materials Science
+- Adjunct Assistant Professor in the Department of Mechanical Engineering and Materials Science

 - Associate of the Duke Initiative for Science & Society

 - Office Location: 3563 Fciemas, Box 90300, Durham, NC 27708-0271

 - Email Address: firstname.lastname@example.org

 - Ph.D.
 Virginia Polytech Institute and State University, 2011

 Awards, Honors, and Distinctions